basnijholt/nijho.lt/content/post/homelab-explained/index.md

 ## Lessons learned

 - **Use the DNS-01 challenge.** You get real certificates for private services and one wildcard for everything, and the internet never needs to reach you.
-- **One front door, one allowlist.** Knowing that the internet's default answer is `403` is what made forwarding port 443 feel fine.
+- **One front door, private by default.** Knowing that a route has to ask to be on the internet is what made forwarding port 443 feel fine.
 - **A private address in public DNS is a great trick** for home and WireGuard.
 A mesh VPN like Tailscale needs its own answer.
 - **DNS is not a security boundary.** Anyone can send any name to your IP.
 The check has to happen at the front door.
 - **Point DNS at the front door, not at the service.** Traefik knows where things run, so moving a service never touches DNS.
 - **Keep one way in that doesn't depend on the homelab.** For me that's WireGuard on the router.
 The NAS holds the data and runs Traefik, so when it is down, everything is, and I still need a way in to fix it.
 - **Test from every way in.** Some problems only show up on one path, like a new name that works at home but not over Tailscale.
-- **Two layers for sharing.** Headscale ACLs decide who reaches what; Traefik's allowlist decides what the internet sees.
+- **Two layers for sharing.** Headscale ACLs decide who reaches what; Traefik's `wan` entrypoint decides what the internet sees.
-- **Opt-out exposure needs audits.** Better yet, make private the default.
+- **Make private the default.** Public should take an extra word in the config, so a forgotten label fails closed.
 - **Generate what you can.** A generated list can't drift.
 - **Make everything a file.** It's better for future me, and it's the difference between an AI agent that can help and one that can only give advice.